ppy/osu-wiki/wiki/Guides/Videos_from_YouTube/en.md

 ## Using online tools

 [ytmp3.cc](https://ytmp3.cc) is an online YouTube converter service.
-Using ytmp3.cc is very straightforward.
-Paste the YouTube video link into the text box, select "mp4", and click "Convert".
-After conversion is finished, click "Download" to download the video file.
+Using it is very straightforward: paste the YouTube video link into the text box, select `mp4`, and click `Convert`.
+After conversion is finished, click `Download` to obtain the video file.

 ## Using youtube-dl